Technolawhere/technolawhere.github.io/_posts/2024-4-18-Reparation-For-Injuries-Suffered-In-The-Service-Of-The-United-Nations.md

 ---
-title: "Reparation for Injuries Suffered in the Service of The United Nations"
+title: "Reparation for Injuries Suffered in the Service of The United Nations, 1949"
 date: 2024-4-18 00:00:00 +0530
 categories: [Case Summaries]
 tags: [Nature And Development of International Law, Public International Law]